tcurdt/jmx2munin/README.md

     graph_vlabel org_apache_cassandra_db_storageservice_livenodes_size
     org_apache_cassandra_db_storageservice_livenodes_size.label number of nodes

 The script will extract the attributes from the config and caches the JMX results to reduce the load when showing many values.
+For testing you can run it manually just like munin would.

+    MUNIN_LIBDIR='/usr/share/munin'
+    config='cassandra/nodes_in_cluster'
+    query='org.apache.cassandra.*:*'
+    /usr/share/munin/plugins/jmx2munin.sh

 # More advanced

 Sometimes it can be useful to track String values by mapping them into an enum as they really describe states.
 To find this possible candidates you can call:

     java -jar jmx2munin.jar \
-         -url service:jmx:rmi:///jndi/rmi://localhost:8080/jmxrmi \
+         -url service:jmx:rmi:///jndi/rmi://localhost:7199/jmxrmi \
          -query "org.apache.cassandra.*:*" \
          list